Young people who want to raise their voice and have a say in Croydon’s future can now apply to be the borough’s next Young Mayor.

 Home to more young people than any other borough in the capital, the Young Mayor will represent more than 93,000 young people from Croydon.

-The formal elections for the new Young Mayor will take place in spring at schools across Croydon, as well as at community polling stations.
+The formal elections for the new Young Mayor will take place in summer at schools across Croydon, as well as at community polling stations.

 There will be four information events for prospective candidates, their parents and teachers.
 There will be two drop in sessions, one at Legacy Youth Zone on Saturday 8 February from 1.30pm to 6pm and one at Fairfield Halls on Saturday 15 February from 11am to 3pm.
 Two other information events will be held at Bernard Weatherill House on Wednesday 22 January and Wednesday 29 January, both from 6pm to 8pm.